-BILLY SUTER spent two days with family chilling in a four-sleeper, luxury wooden chalet in one of the most beautiful valleys in the Drakensberg.
-He was at Sani Valley Lodge, Sani Pass Road, Himeville, where 11 modern units, all wooden chalets, edge a 106-hectare lake surrounded by rolling hills and the Drakensberg mountain range.
-It is a tranquil retreat where zebra and buck roam freely.
+BILLY SUTER has just got back from two days of chilling with family in a four-sleeper, luxury wooden chalet in one of the most beautiful valleys in the Drakensberg.
+He first wrote about the hidden gem that is Sani Valley Nature Lodge, in Sani Pass Road, Himeville, last July – and was quick to take up an offer to return this week to experience the getaway from a summer perspective.
+Sani Valley Nature Lodge has 11 modern units, all wooden chalets, which edge a 106-hectare lake surrounded by rolling hills and the Drakensberg mountain range.
+It is a tranquil retreat for fishing or simply taking walks or chilling while zebra and buck roam freely.
+It simply has to be experienced!

 IT WAS truly magical.
 Gin and tonic in hand, immersed in the hush and the shifting, ochre-orange glows of early evening, I sat alone on a concrete bench amid a sprawl of amber-brown winter grass.
 Six lazy zebra were close by, quietly munching away.
 A hop from my bench, a weathered wooden jetty jutted into a glassy, 106-hectare lake.

-I inhaled deeply as if to breathe into everlasting memory the serene scene of water gently rippling in slivers of black and silver.
+That was last winter, in July – and I remember inhaling deeply as if to breathe into everlasting memory the serene scene of water gently rippling in slivers of black and silver.
 All the while, sundown’s shadows danced through surrounding hills and leafless trees.
 And, slowly, the magnificent Drakensberg mountain range in the distance slid into silhouette.

-Yes, I am waxing lyrical, but it really was a poetic moment, my final evening of a two-night, weekday stay at the enchanting, four-star Sani Valley Lodge.
-This is a getaway must-do for the tonic that is the massive, boomerang-shaped lake that glistens between the undulating hills and jagged mountains.
+Yes, I am waxing lyrical, but it really was a poetic moment, my final evening of a two-night, weekday stay at the enchanting, four-star Sani Valley Nature Lodge.
+And what a joy to return this week to this getaway to again experience the paradise that embraces a massive, boomerang-shaped lake listening between the undulating hills and jagged mountains.

 The three lakeside Early Mist lodges are among the most recent and have a main bedroom as well as a second bedroom for children which has two single beds.
 These lodges have a big bay window framing the Ndlovini mountain, an open-plan kitchen, lounge and a private veranda with a jacuzzi overlooking the lake.